-The notes on pages 6 to 12 form part of these condensed consolidated interim financial statements.
+The notes on pages 6 to 11 form part of these condensed consolidated interim financial statements.

-Notes to Condensed Consolidated Interim Financial Statements (unaudited) (continued) For the three months ended 31 March 2018 (in thousands of US dollars)
+Notes to Condensed Consolidated Interim Financial Statements (unaudited) (continued) (in thousands of US dollars)

 1 General information and going concern

 Tethys Petroleum Limited is incorporated in the Cayman Islands and the address of the Company's registered office is 190 Elgin Avenue, George Town, Grand Cayman, KY1-9007, Cayman Islands.
 Tethys is an oil and gas company operating within the Republic of Kazakhstan and Georgia.
 Tethys' principal activity is the acquisition of and exploration and development of crude oil and natural gas fields.